SpyrosMichalitsios/StaticSchoolWebsite/README.md

 # StaticSchoolWebsite
-This static website  represents a basic  website of a university/school.
+This static website  represents a basic  website of a course in a university/school.